2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/webapi/dotnet-webapi.md

 using System.Net.Http;
 using System.Web.Http;

-public class DemoController : ToSic.Sxc.Dnn.ApiController
+public class BooksController : ToSic.Sxc.Dnn.ApiController
 {
   [HttpGet]
   [DnnModuleAuthorize(AccessLevel = SecurityAccessLevel.Anonymous)]
   [ValidateAntiForgeryToken]
-  public object Get()
+  public object Persons()
   {
     return new ToSic.Sxc.Conversion.DataToDictionary(Edit.Enabled)
-      .Convert(App.Data["MyData"]);
+      .Convert(App.Data["Persons"]);
   }
 }
 ```

-The custom controller **DemoController** must have the same name as the file and extends the **ApiController** controller.
-It has a method returning all items of the **MyData** data type.
+The custom controller **BooksController** must have the same name as the file and extends the **ApiController** controller.
+It has a method returning all items of the **Persons** data type.
 The method is decorated with several attributes:
 * [HttGet] defines that the method must be invoked with HTTP GET
 * [DnnModuleAuthorize(AccessLevel = ...)] defines the permission an invoker must have
 * [ValidateAntiForgeryToken] ensures that a security token from the cookies is validated before the mehod is invoked